Novashi2/CLI-RPG-GAME/README.md

-Format of variables and objects being printed to the players.txt file: name health savePoint poison burn peaShooterAmmo abilities(in the format: ability1 ability2 etc...) e items(similar format as above, only if programmed into the game) servants(in format: servant1 type servant1 health servant1 poison servant1 burn, only if we get to it)
+Format of variables and objects being printed to the players.txt file: name health savePoint poison burn peaShooterAmmo abilities(in the format: ability1 ability2 etc...) items(similar format as abovee) servants(in format: servant1 type  element(if dragon) health poison burn regeneration)